User Tools

 With these two settings, the user can, in effect, operate MMP as two applications in one:

-1. the main window responsible for playing and editing audio and video files;
+1. the Main Media Window, responsible for playing and editing audio and video files (particularly if you set the Audio & Video playlist filter)

 2. the Image & Thumbnail Browser for managing images.

-With any value other than exitApp, exiting the Image & Thumbnail Browser will fall back to the main MMP window.
+With any value other than exitApp, exiting the Image & Thumbnail Browser will fall back to the Main Media Window.

 Other than Ctrl [0], which closes every running instance of MMP immediately, exiting the Image & Thumbnail Browser can be achieved using the [X] or [ESC]ape keys.

-Ctrl [X] will exit back to the main MMP window, regardless of the value of this setting.
+Ctrl [X] will always exit back to the Main Media Window, regardless of the value of this setting.

 nextFolderOnEmpty=yes/no